jidongbsu/cs452-cthreads-library/README.md

 HHOHHOHHOHHOHHO
 main: exiting
 ```
-In theory, your result might looks different than the above result.
-Refer to Leetcode problem No.1117 - Building H2O, and see what other results are also acceptable.
+In theory, your result might look different than the above result.
+Refer to [Leetcode problem No.1117 - Building H2O](https://leetcode.com/problems/building-h2o/), and see what other results are also acceptable.

 ## Submission